Palestinians inspect a mosque destroyed in strikes on one of Gaza City's refugee camps.

 So, we’re asking for your continued financial support, which is now needed more than ever, to help us deliver aid in the coming days and weeks.

-• 60,000 people have been given health or medical support at Al Nuseirat hospital and in Rafah.
+• 70,000 people have been given health or medical support at Al Nuseirat hospital and in Rafah.

-• Nearly 59,000 people have been reached in total with food including 11,200 people who have received hot meals, 1,650 received food parcels and 1,740 were provided with wheat in Rafah and Al Nuseirat.
+• Nearly 117,633 people have been reached in total with food including hot meals, chickens, eggs, food parcels and vegetable baskets.

-• 20,000 people have been provided with water, sanitation and hygiene (WASH) services such as latrine facilities in Rafah.
+• 27,458 people have been provided with water, sanitation and hygiene (WASH) services such as latrine facilities in Rafah.

-• 6,750 people have received non-food items including 3,750 people who have received hygiene kits and 2,000 others supported with clothing in Rafah and Al Nuseirat.
+• 9,650 people have received non-food items including 3,750 people who have received hygiene kits and 2,000 others supported with clothing in Rafah and Al Nuseirat.

 • 5,500 children had access to education through Hope festivals in Rafah led by the humanitarian youth groups in Gaza.

-• 2,000 people have been provided with shelter support - 1,000 in Al Mawasi and 1,000 in Rafah.
+• 2,130 people have been provided with shelter support, in Al Mawasi and Rafah, including tents, shade covers and tarpaulins.

-• 1,850 women and children have been supported with protection services including interactive and wellbeing activities for children, and hotlines for women in Rafah and Khan Younis.
+• 4,150 women and children have been supported with protection services including interactive and wellbeing activities for children, and hotlines for women in Rafah and Khan Younis.

 • In the West Bank our partners are supporting people who have been internally displaced from Gaza.
 We've distributed dignity and winterisation kits across various districts.
-These include vital items like toothpaste, toothbrushes, soap, shampoo, shaving gel, razors, wet wipes, deodorant, and towels.
+These include vital items like toothpaste, toothbrushes, soap, shampoo, shaving gel, razors, wet wipes, deodorant and towels.

 Is humanitarian aid getting through to Gaza?